juanesquintero/beer-app/README.md

 $ python manage.py runserver
 ```

-These both commands will start the front-end (web) and back-end (api) for the whole project.
+These commands will start the whole project's front-end (web) and back-end (api).

 React UI (Next.js 14.1) on http://localhost:3000